gleb-pp/sudoku-solver/README.md

 The model creates new entities of the sudoku fields.

 1. Shuffling the entire population.
-2. Construct new sudoku fileds (children) from two adjacent existing ones (parents): take odd rows from one parent and even rows from another.
+2. Construct new sudoku fields (children) from two adjacent existing ones (parents): take odd rows from one parent and even rows from another.
 3. Making **mutation** in the child: swapping two random non-initial numbers in the row.
 4. With probability `CRAZY_MUTATION_INITIAL_PERCENT` shuffle all non-initial numbers in the row.

 ### Remove Dregs

-The model removes the worst sudoku fileds.
+The model removes the worst sudoku fields.

-1. Measuring **fintenss function** of each field within the population:
+1. Measuring **fitness function** of each field within the population:
-[fitness]
 ![fitness](https://latex.codecogs.com/svg.latex?\text{fitness}=\left(\sum_{\text{columns}}\sum_{k=1}^{9}(\text{count}_k-1)\cdot\text{count}_k+\sum_{\text{grids}}\sum_{k=1}^{9}(\text{count}_k-1)\cdot\text{count}_k\right)^2)
 2. Remove the `POPULATION_SIZE / 2` worst entities (with the highest fitness function).